Neck Pain? These 6 Factors Could Be Causing It

 - Try to keep your posture upright and don’t sit for prolonged periods.

-- Be careful when lifting heavy objects form the floor and ask for help if possible.
+- Be careful when lifting heavy objects from the floor and ask for help if possible.

-Now that you know what might be causing your neck pain, try some of these healthy habits to keep it from ruining your day.
+Now that you’re clear on the possible causes of neck pain, try to incorporate better habits to keep neck pain from ruining your day.